NCEAS/metacat/helm/README.md

 > [!IMPORTANT]
 > ### Before You Start:
-> 1. **This Metacat Helm chart is a beta feature**.
-It has been tested, and we believe it to be
->    working well, but it has not yet been used in production - so we recommend caution with this
->    early release.
-If you try it, [we'd love to hear your
->    feedback](https://www.dataone.org/contact/)!
-After you have read the details below, [this
->    checklist](./admin/MetacatQuickRef.md) may be helpful in guiding you through the necessary
+> 1. After you have read the details below, [this checklist](./admin/MetacatQuickRef.md) may be helpful in guiding you through the necessary installation steps.
->    installation steps.
 >
 >
-> 2. If you are considering **migrating an existing Metacat installation to Kubernetes**, note that
->    ***before starting a migration, you must have a fully-functioning installation of Metacat
->    version 2.19, running with PostgreSQL version 14.
-Migrating from other versions of Metacat
->    and/or PostgreSQL is not supported.*** See [this checklist](./admin/MetacatQuickRef.md)
->    for the necessary migration steps.
+> 2. If you are considering **migrating an existing Metacat installation to Kubernetes**, note that ***before starting a migration, you must have a fully-functioning installation of Metacat version 2.19, running with PostgreSQL version 14.
+Migrating from other versions of Metacat and/or PostgreSQL is not supported.*** See [this checklist](./admin/MetacatQuickRef.md) for the necessary migration steps.
 >
 >
-> 3. If you are upgrading from a previous Helm Chart major version (e.g. from chart v1.2.0 to chart
->    v.2.0.0), first check the [Metacat Release Notes](../RELEASE-NOTES.md) to see if this involves
->    a change in the major version of the PostgreSQL application deployed by the included Bitnami
+> 3. If you are upgrading from a previous Helm Chart major version (e.g. from chart v1.2.0 to chart v.2.0.0), first check the [Metacat Release Notes](../RELEASE-NOTES.md) to see if this involves a change in the major version of the PostgreSQL application deployed by the included Bitnami PostgreSQL sub-chart.
+If it does, manual intervention may be required -- see the [Major Version Upgrades](#major-version-upgrades) section.
->    PostgreSQL sub-chart.
-If it does, you will first need to dump your database contents before you
->    upgrade -- see the [Major Version Upgrades](#major-version-upgrades) section.
 >
 >
 > 4. This deployment does not currently work on Apple Silicon machines (e.g. in Rancher Desktop),